greatbigsolutions/jquery-validation/README.md

 How to build a new version
 ---

-Run the `release.sh` script in `build\`, passing in the current version number and the new version number you want.
+Run the `release.sh` script in `/build/`, passing in the current version number and the new version number you want.
 More details available in the script itself.